Totoro10101/ME405-Master-Plotters/README.md

 # ME405 Master Plotters
 ## A ME 405 term project that documents a pen plotter design.

-The design we're going with is inspired by this YouTube video by DAZ projects.
+The design we're going with is inspired by this YouTube video by DAZ projects:

 [the SIMPLEST cnc PEN PLOTTER | how to build it](https://www.youtube.com/watch?v=zFRRUZdz1HY)